Piedmont Coastal Repeater Network (PCRN) FAQ

 Q: Is there a telephone number where I can call if I have specific questions or need help?

-A: No, unfortunately we are operated by all volunteer members and these positions change from time to time, so there is no "official" telephone number or contact.
+A: No, unfortunately, PCRN is operated by all volunteer members and these positions change from time to time, so there is no “official” telephone number or contact.
 The only real way to contact us is via the P.O.
-Box above or via email.
-Try contacting k4itl@sera.org or w4fal@sera.org .
+Box above, or by going to the web site: http://www.pcrn.net and sending one of us an email.
+Try contacting: dannyhampton@fastmail.com.

 Q: Am I buying a service with my contribution?